polinaleonova/drive_storage_service/README.md

 You will see in your console output:

 Init google drive client...
-Type name of folder in google drive for your application data or press Enter if you want to use default name
+Type in name of folder in google drive for your application data or press Enter if you want to use default name
 >>>

-2. Type existing folder name from your google drive or new name (new folder will be created on drive) or press Enter for using DEFAULT_STORAGE_NAME from settings.py
+2. Type in existing folder name from your google drive or new name (new folder will be created on drive) or press Enter for using DEFAULT_STORAGE_NAME from settings.py

-first time you get this message in console:
+first time (and also if you will change SCOPES value in settings.py) you get this message in console:
 Go to the following link in your browser:

     https://accounts.google.com/o/oauth2/auth?redirect_uri=...